RolandFaure/GenomeTailor/README.md

 # GenomeTailor

 GenomeTailor edits the assembly graph in GFA format to make sure all reads align end-to-end on the graph.
 It also deletes the regions that are not covered by any reads.
-Currently under development and not very stable, if you need to perfect your assemblies I advise you write to me.

 ## Installation